Over my 10 years of blogging, I’ve gone through more than my fair share of WordPress themes and page editors.

-If you’re a blogger that loves having flexibility and the ability to create personalized posts WITHOUT a bunch of code, you’ll love the Thrive Architect plugin and will absolutely want to start a Thrive Themes full Membership ASAP.
+If you’re a blogger that loves having custom wordpress development, flexibility and the ability to create personalized posts WITHOUT a bunch of code, you’ll love the Thrive Architect plugin and will absolutely want to start a Thrive Themes full Membership ASAP.

-You can get all the tools AND use them on up to 25 different sites for just $19/month (paid annually).
+You can get all the tools from the Thrive Themes Suite AND use them on up to 5 different sites for just $299/year (or $149/quarter).

 The Thrive Architect plugin does so much it's crazy.
 It takes the place of piles of other plugins that would just slow down your site!

 In this article, I’m going to focus only on the Thrive architect plugin and I’m going to share 10 of my favorite features.